etscheelk/2024SummerTopo/Gavin/README.md

     - `articles_dataset_questions.ipynb`: A file that highlights the repeated articles and weird IDs in the article file.
 For Russ.
     - `oat_3d_rep_cycles.ipynb`: A file that points out some confusions I have with the representative cycles returned by OATpy around 3D voids.
 - `testing`: Test files.
 This folder is a mess and you shouldn't look at it.
 Also, it's in the `.gitignore` so it likely won't show up.
+- `utils`: `.py` files with useful functions meant to be called in other files
+    - `make_network.py`: Functions that help to filter and create the network.
+    - `samples.py`: Functions that create different samples of the network for testing various functions.

 #### To Do
 I have a couple of things I want to work on: